 - Analysis of industrial dynamic systems

-For the analysis of stochastic interacting systems, our ultimate goal was to establish the methodology to analyze complex systems such as societies, cities and enterprises.
-I started several new and exciting projects across different industries.
-Among them, Frugal Intelligent Transportation Systems for Kenya was one of the most successful projects and in fact gained a lot of media coverage.
+For the analysis of stochastic interacting systems, our ultimate goal was to establish a methodology for analyzing complex systems such as societies, cities, and enterprises.
+I started several new and exciting projects across various industries.
+Among them, the Frugal Intelligent Transportation Systems for Kenya was one of the most successful projects and in fact gained a significant media coverage.
 The key concept was “Frugal Innovation.”
-Instead of relying on expensive social infrastructure in the traditional way, we built a full-fledged ITS based only on cheap Web cameras empowered with a sophisticated image analysis and network inference algorithms (see the figure below).
+Instead of relying on expensive social infrastructure in the traditional manner, we built a comprehensive ITS solely using inexpensive web cameras, which were enhanced with sophisticated image analysis and network inference algorithms (see figure below).

 For more technical details, see: